Idol Defense Force Hummingbird: SNAP

-SNAP were a popular four-man Idol Pilot boy band represented by Yajima Office.
+SNAP were a popular four-man idol pilot boy band represented by Yajima Office.
 Ostensibly led by media darling and fan-favourite Kakkun, the team had a huge following of rabid fans, despite their incompetence in the air.
 The group flew F-16s.

 SNAP are, indirectly, responsible for getting Hummingbird on the map.
-They have gone up against the Toreishi sisters twice - in their first encounter, the girls were contractually obliged to play sitting ducks, but the lengths to which they went to present obvious targets got them noticed.
+They have gone up against the Toreishi sisters twice—in their first encounter, the girls were contractually obliged to play sitting ducks, but the lengths to which they went to present obvious targets got them noticed.
 During their next encounter, they were effortlessly picked off by a grossly handicapped Hummingbird, who made their debut.

 Fever Girls

 The Fever Girls are a duo of beautiful idol pilots under contract by Yajima.
-Originally fierce rivals of the Hummingbirds, they become friends with them (and especially with Satsuki) after a particularly foul bid of play by their boss.
+Originally fierce rivals of the Hummingbirds, they become friends with them (and especially with Satsuki) after a particularly foul bit of play by their boss.